mike-seger/webdriver-test/readme.md

 You'll need to inspect the requests that you're application is making and record their response codes, headers & response bodies within your test projects.
 Do so using any number of method (Chrome tools|Charles Proxy|[...](https://alternativeto.net/software/fiddler/))

-NB.
-The AUT should be configured such that it will make requests to the mock service (on localhost here, but could be hosted on an external server/container).
-In this project to demostrate both requests through to the service and mocked requests, in reality the AUT should only be making requests to Wiremock!
+**NB.** The AUT should be configured such that it will make requests to the mock service (on localhost here, but could be hosted on an external server/container).
+In this project both requests through to the service and mocked requests are demostrated & tested, in reality the AUT should only be making requests to Wiremock!

 ## Usage